 PHL also added additional features, such as angled extensions and opaque glass at the last exit door to break the line of sight.
 This helps the passengers from the non-secured side find the right way in.
 As an added benefit, the upgrade also allowed the airport to reclaim valuable terminal space previously used for previous exit walkways and to install inviting murals featuring Philly landmarks to welcome passengers as they exit the terminals.

-- PHL/CDG Project Manger: Kalpesh Trivedi - AKT Solutions LLC
+- PHL/CDG Project Manager: Kalpesh Trivedi - AKT Solutions LLC

 - Designer: HOK Architects